MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 From behind Isabel, a small figure tugged on the hem of her cardigan.
 A child, no older than six, with curls like wild honey and eyes that blinked slowly, as if trying to wake up.

 “I smelled flowers…” she whispered.
 “Before I came here.
 Like Mummy's garden at bedtime.
-And my teddy—he was snuggled right next to me…”
+And my teddy - he was snuggled right next to me…”

 She looked down at her empty arms, the realization blooming like sorrow.
 “Where’s my Mummy?” she asked, not in panic, but in that quiet way children ask when they trust the world to answer kindly.

 Kitty stepped closer, softening her pirate swagger.
 “What ya name be, sweet pea?” she asked gently.